Jesswhit54/AvailableMentalHealthResources/README.md

 2. Reproject the New York State map to serve as an outline for our heat map.

-C. Read in **youth_MHS.pkl**
+C. Read in **youth_MHS.pkl**.

-D. Merge data to later map.
+D. Merge data.

-1. Create new dataframe to merge with lefthand join on counties.
+1. Create new dataframe to merge with lefthand join on counties, dropped merge indicator.

-2.
+2. Create a gpkg file with the layers argument as `Provider` as we want to vizualize the providers across counties.

+E. Create HeatMaps with different providors acorss counties in each map.
+For clarity include legends, titles and comparison graphs.

+#
+# Analysis and Results
-## CONCLUSION: Whats the take away?
-Here is the conclusion. run the risk of lacking
+*Whats the take away?
+Here is the conclusion. run the risk of lacking *